Iubalus/Knucklebones/README.md

 }
 ```
 This is the basic structure, from here more complex objects can be built.
-to represent a table that looks like email(_emailId_,emaile,verified) the structure may look like
+to represent a table that looks like email(_emailId_,email,verified) the structure may look like
 ```java
 @Table(name = "email")
 public static class Email {